iamindian/Trojan-Web-Manager/README.md

 ```
 #### Login system using username and password in .env

-## How to start and devlop the project
+## How to start the project from the source

 1. checkout the source code
 ```